pavelgolikov/arxiv-research-agent/README.md

 pool-coverage check.

-**Engineering** — 163 tests requiring no network access and no API key, run in CI on every push; every published evaluation number generated from committed JSON; graceful exit codes; a worked example with its verification record.
+**Engineering** — 163 tests requiring no network access and no API key, run in CI on every push; graceful exit codes; a worked example with its verification record.

 Not included: LangSmith tracing, human-in-the-loop `interrupt`, `pyproject.toml` packaging, web UI.